brent-hartwig/deploy-nifi-scripts/README.md

 nifiScriptBackupLimit=3
 ```

-[^ssh]: While this project uses the [Gradle SSH Plugin](https://gradle-ssh-plugin.github.io/) to meet a common NiFi deployment need, the plugin may be used for additional deployment needs requiring one to copy files and execute commands on remote servers.
+<a id="sshFn" href="#sshRef"><sup>1</sup></a> While this project uses the [Gradle SSH Plugin](https://gradle-ssh-plugin.github.io/) to meet a common NiFi deployment need, the plugin may be used for additional deployment needs requiring one to copy files and execute commands on remote servers.

-[^templates]: For the NiFi template portion of automated deployments, please see rjrudin's [nifi-gradle](https://github.com/rjrudin/nifi-gradle/) project.
+<a id="templatesFn" href="#templatesRef"><sup>2</sup></a> For the NiFi template portion of automated deployments, please see rjrudin's [nifi-gradle](https://github.com/rjrudin/nifi-gradle/) project.
 There's definitely an argument for adding this project's `deployNiFiScripts` Gradle task into the other project!